 Double-Check URLs and Websites: Before making a purchase, ensure the website is legitimate and secure.
 Look for HTTPS in the web address and be alert for any misspellings or oddities in the URL.

-Update Your Security Software: Keep your antivirus software and devices updated to protect against the latest threats.
+Update your security software: Keep your antivirus software and devices updated to protect against the latest threats.

 Avoid Public Wi-Fi for Transactions: Public Wi-Fi networks are less secure, making them risky for online shopping.